jbennie/sugar/doc/src/sass/core/functions/_s-convert.md

 ### s-convert

 Convert a passed value to the wanted unit
-The conversion between some units that depends on a font-size will take the settings.typo.font-size value as reference.
+The conversion between some units that depends on a font-size will take the settings.typography.font-size value as reference.

 Available conversions
 - from px